Peter Keeling (age 60), Chief Executive Officer

 He is experienced in supporting business leaders develop technology businesses internationally, through organic growth and successful acquisitions, and this has been reflected in creating meaningful shareholder value with these listed companies.

 His early career was with 3i and PwC, and then in HQ and international divisional finance roles with British Gas plc and British Telecom plc before becoming Finance Director with Eutelsat SA, based in Paris, France.
-He also serves as a director of Soter Analytics Limited, an early stage ergonomics company and as a trustee and chair of the audit committee of Trinity College London, the international exam board for performing arts and English language qualifications, and is a member of its audit committee.
+He also serves as a trustee and chair of the audit committee of Trinity College London, the international exam board for performing arts and English language qualifications, and is a member of its audit committee.
 He is also a trustee of UCO, a specialist higher education provider in osteopathy.

 Michael Wort (age 70), Non-Executive Director